IkkarionCross/ikkarionCross.github.io/_posts/2025-11-28-feedback-culture.md

 “When did that happen?
 In which meeting?
 What was the project’s state at that time?”
 Just be careful not to sound defensive or irritated.
 That kind of reaction will push your colleagues away.

 If you’re a manager, feedback goes both ways.
 Don’t just give it — ask for it often.
 Receiving feedback as a leader builds stronger relationships and trust.
-Handling negative feedback with grace doesn’t just help you improve; it shows your team that you’re a grounded, empathetic leader.
+Handling negative feedback with grace doesn’t just help you improve; it shows your team that you’re a grounded, empathetic leader and someone that they can see as a reference.

 Managers should also investigate feedback.
 For example, if someone says “Joey was rude to Ross,” dig deeper.
 What caused it?
 Was there stress over a deadline?
 Did something happen in the team recently?
 Was there tension between them?
 Before making judgments, ask questions and understand the full context.

 If it was a one-time reaction caused by stress, guide Joey on how to manage that better — not punish him.
 But if it’s recurring behavior, a tougher conversation and closer observation may be necessary.
 Observation helps leaders maintain a healthy feedback system and keep track of who’s thriving and who’s struggling.

-The Importance of Context
+## The Importance of Context

-(with examples of positive feedback)

 Now that we understand the importance of feedback, let’s talk about its most essential ingredient: context.

 Whenever you give or receive feedback, it must have context.
 That means:

-A specific time period.
+- A specific time period.

-A clear story or situation.
+- A clear story or situation.

-The people involved.
+- The people involved.

 If you’ve worked in an agile environment, this might sound familiar.
 In Scrum, each sprint has a plan, an execution period, and a retrospective — a built-in feedback loop.
 Feedback works the same way: